 Nurse Educators in Your Healthcare Team

-A nurse educator is a Registered Nurse, usually with a CDE, that indicates certification in caring for and teaching people with diabetes.
-Nurse educators often help you learn the day-to-day aspects of diabetes self-care, such as how to check your blood sugar and how to take medications and insulin.
+A nurse educator is a Registered Nurse, usually with a CDE, which indicates certification in caring for and teaching people with diabetes.
+Nurse educators often help people learn the day-to-day aspects of diabetes self-care, such as how to check their blood sugar and how to take medications and insulin.

 Registered Dietitians in Your Healthcare Team

-Your dietitian, also usually a CDE, helps you figure out what to eat based on your desired weight, lifestyle and other health goals (such as lowering blood fat levels or blood pressure).
-They can help you read food labels and plan meals.
+Your dietitian, also usually a CDE, helps you determine what to eat based on your desired weight, lifestyle, and other health goals (such as lowering blood fat levels or blood pressure).
+They can also help you read food labels and plan meals.

 Pharmacists in Your Healthcare Team

 If possible, try to all fill your prescriptions at the same pharmacy.
-Pharmacist are trained to deal with and understand the interactions between prescription and over-the-counter medications better than anyone else on your team.
+Pharmacists are trained to handle and understand the interactions between prescription and over-the-counter medications better than anyone on your team.
 Try to get to know your pharmacist and keep a running dialogue.
-If they know all the medications you are taking, they can better spot possibly dangerous combinations or advise certain over-the-counter treatments.
+If they know all your medications, they can better spot possibly dangerous combinations or advise specific over-the-counter treatments.

 Exercise Physiologists in Your Healthcare Team

-Exercise is important to everyone, but especially someone with diabetes.
-Exercise can help you maintain more normal blood sugars, help your body better use natural or injected insulin, and help in overall weight control.
-It can also improve your blood fat levels, reduce stress, and improve your overall fitness level.
+Exercise is essential to everyone, but especially to someone with diabetes.
+It can help you maintain more normal blood sugars, help your body better use natural or injected insulin, and help with overall weight control.
+It can also improve your blood fat levels, reduce stress, and improve your fitness.

 Dentists in Your Healthcare Team